-Iraq troops vow to tighten noose on Islamic State in Mosul
+Iraq troops aim to tighten noose on Islamic State in Mosul

 "Our approach (to Hadba) will be very slow and cautious so that we can reach the families and free them from Daesh's (Islamic State's) grip," Abdulla said.

+One man who escaped from Saada to Bawiza with his young son and daughter said they had to move from house to house and hide among sheep to avoid being caught by Islamic State fighters.

-The timing of the decision to move on Hadba would also depend on progress on other fronts he said.
+The timing of the decision to move on Hadba would depend on progress on other fronts, Abdulla said.
 Security forces are advancing to the south of Mosul, targeting the city's airport on the west bank of the Tigris river.

 Abdulla said Islamic State was using suicide car bombs, roadside bombs, snipers and long range mortars to try to hold back the army advance in the north - all tactics it has used to lethal effect on the eastern front as well.